FreEM-corpora/FreEMnorm/README.md

 Transcripts are almost diplomatic.
 Long *ſ* is maintained ( *plaiſir* and not *plaisir*).
 Ligatures which have disappeared ( *ſt*, *st*, *ct*) are not kept, but not those that are maintained in contemporary French (*œ*, *æ*).

+## Split

+The train/dev/test split is the one of the v.
+1.0.0 for comparative purposes.

 ## Contribute
 If you want to contribute, you can do so by cloning the repository and sending us a pull request, or by sending an email at simon.gabay[at]unige.ch.